nayrk/Blink/README.md

 I am not affiliated with the company in any way.
 My goal and sole purpose was to view my videos on my desktop PC and for archival purposes.

 ## Usage
-Copy the code and paste it into NotePad.
+1) Copy the code and paste it into NotePad.

-Modify the following lines below.
+2) Modify the lines with your Blink credentials.

-Save file as "blink.ps1" or name of your choice.
+3) Save file as "blink.ps1" or name of your choice.

+4) Right-Click saved file and "Run with Powershell".

 **Location to save videos**